renxzen/renxzen/README.md

 ### 🌐 About Me

-Computer scientist currently working at a leading bank in Latin America.
+Computer scientist.
 Primary focus is on learning as much as i possibly can.

-- 💼 **Current Role:** Software Engineer at BBVA
+- 💼 **Current Role:** Software Engineer
 - 🌍 **Location:** Lima, Perú
 - 💻 **Expertise:** Software Development, Machine Learning, Linux